-- If you want to be kind to your users, you can guide them directly into our search pages, in this link you will find our most popular train routes – https://www.saveatrain.com/routes_sitemap.xml – inside you have our links with /en/ but you can change it to /fr/ or /de/ or /it/ and more languages
+- If you want to be kind to your users, you can guide them directly into our search pages.
+In this link, you will find our most popular train routes – https://www.saveatrain.com/routes_sitemap.xml.
+Inside you have our links for English landing pages, but we also have https://www.saveatrain.com/de_routes_sitemap.xml and you can change the /de to /nl or /it and more languages.

 Search hotels and more...